Table of contents

 Step 3: Debugging and fixing the bug

-To help us understand what is going on even better, we can ask nftables log what is going on with the firewall rules.
+To help us understand what is going on even better, we can ask nftables to log what is going on with the firewall rules.
 Let’s go ahead and do that.

 First, add a new chain to the table, but have it run before the firewall chain (I am doing this from the command line, but feel free to append to your script):

-nft add chain ip step0 trace_debug { type filter hook forward priority -100 \; }
+sudo nft add chain ip step0 trace_debug { type filter hook forward priority -100 \; }

 Then add a tracing rule as follows:

-nft add rule step0 trace_debug ip protocol icmp meta nftrace set 1
+sudo nft add rule step0 trace_debug ip protocol icmp meta nftrace set 1

 This rule will enable tracing for all ICMP packets received on the forward chain.
 To start viewing the trace, on the firewall container terminal, do the following:

-nft monitor trace
+sudo nft monitor trace

 Then try the ping again from the client to the server, you will see the trace show up as the packets are processed.
 Note that the trace will print out packet information at each chain of each table, so you will see things related to the tables defined by docker, please ignore those as they won’t impact your packets in this experiment.